Danielle-Barbieri/danielle-barbieri.github.io/content/ot-journey/OT-to-Digital-Health-Journey.md

 This is the second program I joined, 3 months before landing my first internship.

 This course is run by 2 occupational therapists who transitioned into tech, so it is truly geared towards clinicians.
-It is important for therapists who are looking for a coaching program.
-They understand your journey and your skills, which is why I recommend this program for therapists who are just getting started on their journey.
+Since they come from a clinical background, they understand your journey and your skills.
+Collective Coaching can help you explore different career paths, translate your resume into non-clinical terms, grow your network, and speak to your skills in interviews.
+I recommend this program for therapists who are just getting started on their journey.

 This program directly connected me to my internship, which turned into my first digital health job.

 **Carly Agar Customer Success Intensive**

 I joined this program after landing my first internship.
 This program has helped me improve my resume and land interviews.
-I beleieve the skills you learn about technical resumes and interviewing can be used for any job, not just customer success.
+I believe the skills Carly teaches about technical resumes and interviewing can be used for any job, not just customer success.
+I have even recommended her free resources and podcast to friends who are job searching in different careers.

 Though she is not a therapist, Carly has helped many PT's and OT’s land jobs in tech.
 I truly believe she understands our job description, and how to display the skills we already have to successfully land jobs.